aws-ia/terraform-elastic-cloud/README.md

 ## Deployment (without data migration)

 ### Prerequisites
 Check that you are running the most current version of Terraform software.
-For more information, refer to [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).
+For more, see [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 ### Deployment architecture
 ![](docs/images/elastic-architecture-diagram.png)